This is an update to an older post originally done in 2013.[1]

 The result is plain: Voter ID laws will make it harder for hundreds of thousands of poor Americans to vote.
 They place a serious burden on a core constitutional right that should be universally available to every American citizen.

 This November, restrictive voter ID states will provide 127 electoral votes — nearly half of the 270 needed to win the presidency.
-Therefore, the ability of eligible citizens without photo ID to obtain one could have a major influence on the outcome of the 2012 electio
+Therefore, the ability of eligible citizens without photo ID to obtain one could have a major influence on the outcome of the 2012 election.

 In answer to the welfare argument Justice department found Texas is an example where the id is a significant limitation to poor peopke voting: